With Abodo Vulcan Screening, Te Toka is designed to both merge with and withstand the rigours of an alpine environment.

 “We have this incredibly stable product that can take the weathering and the beating it will get from the sun and the horrific winds that will rip through it and will look great in ten years’ time,” says Dennis.

-Also, because it is a locally made product using New Zealand grown Forest Stewardship Council® (FSC®) Certified timber, Abodo is carbon negative, which helps to negate the impact of other elements of this thermally efficient build, such as the triple-glazed windows imported from Germany.
+Also, because it is a locally made product using New Zealand grown Forest Stewardship Council® (FSC®) certified timber, Abodo is verified to store more carbon than is used in its production, which helps to negate the impact of other elements of this thermally efficient build, such as the triple-glazed windows imported from Germany.

 “The great thing about the Abodo product is I know it hasn't spent most of its life being transported.
 That’s one of the things that has always frustrated me about cedar,” says Dennis.